lokanathmeher19/BARESKIN/README.md

    cd BARESKIN
    ```

-2. Install dependencies for the whole workspace
+2. Install dependencies for the full workspace
    ```bash
    npm run install:all
    ```

 3. Configure environment variables for the backend
-   Create a file named `.env` inside the `BACKEND_API` folder and add the required values:
+   Create a `.env` file inside the `BACKEND_API` directory and add the required configuration values:

    ```env
    PORT=5000